VarunBarad/slackbot-random-volunteer/README.md

 This is the code for a simple slack-bot that when invoked with `/random-volunteer` will select a participant from that channel at random.

+__Limitation:__ Currently this bot only supports picking out volunteers in public channels.

 ## Running this slack-bot

 To get this code working, you have to: